biotite-dev/gecos/doc/intro.rst

 Adjusting the contrast
 ----------------------

-*Gecos'* optimization process contains an additional potential that penalizes low contrast color conformations, i.e. average low distances between the symbols.
+*Gecos'* optimization process contains an additional score that penalizes low contrast color conformations, i.e. average low distances between the symbols.
 This behavior can be customized by setting the ``--contrast`` option.